-The Facility is located in room 1-32, on the third floor of Building 119 on the VA campus
+The Facility is located in room 2-22, on the second floor of Building 119 on the VA campus

 The Facility houses a Beckman CEQ 8000 genetic analyzer, a Syngene G:box imager, an Agilent 2100 Bioanalyzer, an Eppendorf epMotion 5070 robot, a Turner Biosystems Modulus Microplate reader, a BioRad iQ5 iCycler and Bio-Rad Cfx 96, and an Eppendorf Gradient Mastercycler along with a variety of other molecular biology equipment.